Laila Lalami: Career

 The Moor's Account, Lalami's third book, was published by Pantheon Books in September 2014.
 The novel is told from the perspective of Estevanico, a Moroccan slave who is documented as part of the ill-fated Narváez expedition of 1527 and was one of four survivors to reach Mexico City in 1536.
 He later led expeditions as the first black explorer of America.
 The Moor's Account won the American Book Award, the Hurston/Wright Legacy Award, and was a finalist for the Pulitzer Prize for Fiction.

 In 2019, Lalami published another novel, The Other Americans.
 The book begins with the suspicious death of a Moroccan immigrant in a hit-and-run accident in a small town in California, and is told from the perspectives of nine different characters who are connected to him.
 The Other Americans was a finalist for National Book Award for Fiction and the Kirkus Prize.

 Lalami's next book, Conditional Citizens: On Belonging in America, is a collection of essays on the theme of American identity and citizenship.
 It was published by Pantheon Books in September 2020.

 Lalami's most recent novel, The Dream Hotel, was published on March 4, 2025, by Pantheon Books in the U.S. and by Bloomsbury in the UK.
 Set in a chilling near-future surveillance state, the story follows Moroccan-American archivist Sara Hussein, who is detained in a "retention center" after an algorithm flags her dreams as evidence of impending violent intent.
 As Sara navigates arbitrary restrictions in the former elementary-school prison, Lalami interrogates the erosion of privacy in the age of data mining and predictive justice.
 Praised as "chillingly original" and "eerily close" to reality, the novel has earned starred reviews and was longlisted for the Women's Prize for Fiction 2025.
+It was chosen as a Today Show book club pick by Jenna Bush Hager.

 Lalami has received an Oregon Literary Arts grant, a Fulbright Fellowship, and a Guggenheim Fellowship.
 She was selected in 2009 by the World Economic Forum as a Young Global Leader.